zmike/zmike.github.io/_posts/2022-06-30-the-doctor-is-in.md

 So as we can see, in Lavapipe, where everything renders correctly, the locations do correspond to the variable names.
 Is this the problem?

 Let's find out.

+RenderDoc, being the futuristic piece of software that it is, lets us make changes like these and test them out.